hack4impact-upenn/flask-workshop/README.md

 Led by Katie Jiang & Aruna Prasad from Hack4Impact.

 ## About
 A simple Flask application with routing and Jinja templates.
+Check out the corresponding slides at [www.h4i.org/femmehacks](http://h4i.org/femmehacks).

 ![Demo](/images/demo.png)